The Top International ETFs in Canada for February 2025

 BMO International Dividend ETF (TSE:ZDI)

-What is the difference between global ETF and US ETF?
+What is the difference between a global ETF and US ETF?

 Global exchange-traded funds that are ex-US or even ex-North America means that they will contain stocks that are located outside of the United States or North America.
 In contrast, a US ETF will be an international ETF that includes stocks located in the United States and worldwide, or possibly even only stocks located in the United States.